siberianfox/g2wiki/Dual-Endpoint-USB-Operation.md

 ##Functional Specifications

 ###Functions
+* **Channels** are any communications channel.
+We are mostly concerned with USB virtual serial ports at this point but channels may include:
+  * USB virtual serial ports
+  * USB mass storage devices
+  * SD card and other mass storage devices
+  * SPI connected devices
+  * Other devices
 The following are expected on the control and data channels.
 * Control Channel
   * Control channel accepts all non-gcode commands and controls, including: